yeykawb/consid_dbt/README.md

 ## 🔜 Intermediate

-The reason for an intermediate layer is to prepare staging data into marts.
+The reason for an `intermediate` layer is to prepare `staging` data into `marts`.
 It could very well be `ephemeral` which means that they will not create any object in the target data warehouse - the query will only run as a CTE and is able to be reference by the `ref` command in `dbt`.
 It is beneficial to use a separate layer for these queries as it will reduce complexity of queries and promote modularity in the code.

 Create the `intermediate` layer: